uiuc-ischool-scanr/social-network-adversarial-perturbations/README.md

 # Adversarial Network Simulation and Analysis Framework

-An open-source framework to assess the robustness of network structures and metrics to adversarial attacks and ascertain adversarial attack patterns.
+An open-source framework that allows researchers to assess the robustness of network structures and metrics after adversarial attacks.
+Our approach also allows the exploration of mitigation strategies.

 ##### Development Goal